 How to Set Universal Time (UTC) in Ubuntu

-UTC stands for Coordinated Universal Time and is used for scientific calculations and synchronizing between timezones across the globe.
-You can synchronize your system by entering the following command:
+UTC stands for Coordinated Universal Time and appears in scientific calculations and synchronizing between time zones across the globe.
+Synchronize your system with the following command:

 timedatectl set-timezone UTC

-There is no immediate output; however, you can check if the settings applied by using
+There is no immediate output; however, you can check the applied settings with

 Note: GMT and Zulu Time are often used to refer to UTC.
 They are equivalent terms when fractions of a second are not relevant.